St. Ignatius Parish

 As you consider church practice, what are you looking for?
 What are the highs and lows of your faith journey?
 How has God’s Spirit been moving in your heart?
 Or, are you in a season when God seems absent and religion seems irrelevant?
 This faith community is eager to hear your story, to listen to your challenges, to partner with you in raising your children, to care for your aging parents, to negotiate your road as a young adult or widow or empty-nester.
 What makes St. Ignatius Parish vibrant is welcoming a wide diversity of backgrounds and life experiences to our assembly.

 You will find here vibrant liturgy, enthusiastic music, probing homilies, and social justice with commitment to care for the earth that encompasses all we do.
 St. Ignatius School celebrates 110 years and couting from the moment the Holy Names Sisters partnered with the Jesuits to provide elementary education over the past four generations.
-School enrollment continues to grow with the leadership and care of many, but in particular our principal, Kelli Clark.
+School enrollment continues to grow with the leadership and care of many, but in particular our principal, Carol Pausz.

 My hope is that you will be consoled that we aspire to make faith practice real.
 The political world currently has splintered us with divisions.
 The church hierarchy contributes our own share of shame and confusion around clergy abuse, episcopal cover-ups, and flight from accountability.
 But church culture is shifting away from acceptance of an old status-quo to a renewed response to the Spirit for protection of the vulnerable and healing for people with shattered trust.